home-assistant/developers.home-assistant/docs/add-ons/testing.md

 title: "Local add-on testing"
 ---

 The fastest and recommended way to develop add-ons is using a local Visual Studio Code dev environment.
-The [Official Add-ons][hassio-addons] repository includes a devcontainer setup for VS Code which will run Supervisor and Home Assistant, with all of the add-ons mapped as Local Add-ons inside, making it simple for add-on developers on Windows, Mac and Linux desktop OS-es.
+The [Official Add-ons][hassio-addons] repository includes a dev container setup for VS Code which will run Supervisor and Home Assistant, with all of the add-ons mapped as Local Add-ons inside, making it simple for add-on developers on Windows, Mac and Linux desktop OS-es.

 - Follow the instructions to download and install the [Remote Containers][remote-containers] VS Code extension.
 - Copy the `.devcontainer` folder from [Official Add-ons][hassio-addons] repository into the root of your add-ons folders.